 Managing Stress: Strengthen Your Support Network

 Stress is a normal and unavoidable part of life — but too much stress can affect your emotional and physical wellbeing.
-According to APA’s 2015 Stress in America survey1, average stress levels today are slightly higher than they were in 2014.
-On a scale of 1 to 10 where 10 is “a great deal of stress” and one is “little or no stress,” American adults rated their stress level at a 5.1 today, up from 4.9 in 2014.
-But worrisomely, a significantly greater percentage of adults reported experiencing a stress level of 8 or higher on the 10-point scale.
-Twenty-four percent of American adults reported this extreme level of stress in 2015, up from 18 percent the previous year.
+According to APA’s 2022 Stress in America survey1, an alarming proportion of adults reported that stress has an impact on their day-to-day functioning, with more than a quarter (27%) saying that most days they are so stressed they can’t function.
+Nearly half (46%) of those under 35 and more than half (56%) of Black adults under 35 agreed with this statement.
+On a scale of 1 to 10 where 10 is “a great deal of stress” and one is “little or no stress,” American adults rated their stress level at 5.0, a number which has held steady since 2020.
+Still, this level is slightly elevated from prepandemic levels.

 The good news is that there are ways to seek out such support, and to nurture your supportive relationships.